jarpatus/flux-2/README.md

 # flux-2
 Enhanced version of Home Assistant's Flux component allowing more granular control of color temperature and brightness making flux-2 more suitable for us living far from the equator.

-One can now define various time spans by setting following flux options in configuration.yaml:\
+One can now define various time spans by setting following flux options in configuration.yaml (if not set then options do default to corresponding astronomical times):\
     start_time: '07:00'\
     sunrise_time: '08:00'\
     sunset_time: '18:00'\